anthony2025/react-mxmaps/README.md

 <div id='prerequisites'/>

 An environment variable ```REACT_APP_GAPI_KEY``` must be provided with a valid Google Maps API key.
-It took a couple thousand requests to parse the ~250 addresses, and a free account limits you to 1000 requests a day.
-You can either [enable billing][quota] or waste precious life running it in batches.
+It took a few thousand requests to parse the ~250 addresses, and a free account limits you to 1000 requests a day.
+You can either [enable billing][quota] or waste a few lifetimes running it in batches.

 Node 8.x must be installed globally for the parser script to run.
 This project currently uses [create-react-app], this gives us absolute import paths, environment variables, and an already optimized webpack config.